Help for Adderall Addicts

 Am I Addicted to Adderall?

 One of the more common signs of addiction is something referred to as doctor shopping.
 This occurs when you visit more than one doctor to get multiple prescriptions for Adderall.
 If you have more than one active prescription for the drug, you have a problem.
-However, you can get help when you call our hotline at 1-888-744-0069 .
-Our treatment support specialists can help you get into the best treatment center for your needs, so can begin living the life you deserve today.
+However, you can get help when you call our hotline free at .
+Our treatment support specialists can help you get into the best addiction treatment center for your needs so that you can begin living the life you deserve today.

 Take an Assessment Today

-The first step you take after admitting that you cannot conquer your addiction should be a step to the phone.
-You can reach us anytime on our helpline at 1-888-744-0069 .
+The first step you take after admitting that you cannot conquer your addiction to Adderall should be a step to the phone.
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted facilities across the country.
+You can reach us anytime when you call our helpline free at .

 Our qualified workers want to help you find the right addiction center that can make your Adderall addiction a thing of the past.
 Stop second guessing what you need to do and make that phone call today.